Last Updated on August 3, 2020 by Jeremy

 Overall, Mixtape is a great addition to the growing arts scene in Garfield, and is a welcomed cocktail bar in a neighborhood that, for a very long time, was often overlooked.
 So if you're looking to head out and try something new, head over to Garfield and check it out!

-Mixtape is located at 4907 Penn Avenue in Garfield.
+Mixtape was located at 4907 Penn Avenue in Garfield and closed in July 2020.